What is the Health Star Rating system?

 On 13 December 2013, the Australia and New Zealand Ministerial Forum on Food Regulation endorsed the use of the Health Star Rating Calculator as part of the Health Star Rating system.

 How do I calculate a Health Star Rating for my product?

 The Health Star Rating Calculator has been developed to calculate the Health Star Rating for packaged products.
-The Calculator can be found here and should be used in conjunction with the Guide for Industry to the Health Star Rating system.What if I believe my food product should receive a different rating?
+The Calculator can be found here and should be used in conjunction with the Health Star Rating system Calculator and Style Guide.What if I believe my food product should receive a different rating?

 If you believe that your Health Star Rating is incorrect, consider the following points in relation to the Calculator:

 - Have you chosen the correct category for the food product?